pupil-labs/hmd-eyes/README.md

 3. The former contains the `PupilGazeTracker` gameobject, which lets you adapt settings, while the latter serves as a starting point on how the eye tracking can be implemented.
 4. On Windows 10 and with the standard project settings, the path is set to `C:/Program Files/Pupil Service/pupil_service.exe`.
 If you have a different setup, please adapt it as follows

-## Chaning standard settings via Calibration.unity
+## Changing standard settings via Calibration.unity
 1. Connection
 	* **Local** - use this setting if your HMD and your Pupil add-on are connected to the same computer.
 		1. In Unity's Inspector select `Settings>Pupil App>Local`